civican/legisinfo/44-1/bills/C-45/bill_text.md

   **(1)** Paragraph 33(1)(a) of the Act is replaced by the following:

-    is of the opinion that the First Nation has not complied with this Part **or a regulation made under this Part** or, **with respect to local revenues**, Part 1 or a regulation made under **that** Part or that a **local revenue** law has been unfairly or improperly applied,
+    is of the opinion that the First Nation has not complied with this Part or a regulation made under this Part or, with respect to local revenues, Part 1 or a regulation made under that Part or that a local revenue law has been unfairly or improperly applied,

   **(2)** Subsection 33(2) of the Act is replaced by the following:

-    **(2)** If the Commission is of the opinion that a First Nation has not complied with this Part **or a regulation made under this Part** or, **with respect to local revenues**, Part 1 or a regulation made under **that** Part or that a **local revenue** law has been unfairly or improperly applied, it shall conduct a review of the matter in accordance with the regulations.
+    **(2)** If the Commission is of the opinion that a First Nation has not complied with this Part or a regulation made under this Part or, with respect to local revenues, Part 1 or a regulation made under that Part or that a local revenue law has been unfairly or improperly applied, it shall conduct a review of the matter in accordance with the regulations.

   **(3)** The portion of subsection 33(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** If, after conducting a review, the Commission considers that a First Nation has not complied with this Part **or a regulation made under this Part** or, **with respect to local revenues**, Part 1 or a regulation made under **that** Part or that a **local revenue** law has been unfairly or improperly applied, the Commission
+    **(3)** If, after conducting a review, the Commission considers that a First Nation has not complied with this Part or a regulation made under this Part or, with respect to local revenues, Part 1 or a regulation made under that Part or that a local revenue law has been unfairly or improperly applied, the Commission

   **(4)** Paragraph 33(3)(b) of the Act is replaced by the following:

-    may, if the First Nation does not remedy the situation within the time set out in the order, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on the First Nation **under section 52** or assume third-party management **under section 53** to remedy the situation.
+    may, if the First Nation does not remedy the situation within the time set out in the order, by notice in writing, require the First Nations Financial Management Board to either — at the Board's discretion — impose a co-management arrangement on the First Nation under section 52 or assume third-party management under section 53 to remedy the situation.

 ### Section 16